 - On that same note, it can also be difficult to trace back the source when an error does occur since it goes through so many touchpoints.

 - Orders have to go through an additional sorting process once they’re picked from multiple zones.
-This adds an extra step to the fulfillment process, which can be time-consuming.
+This adds an extra step to the fulfilment process, which can be time-consuming.

 How does zone picking work?